Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 The study involves using acetic acid, also known as vinegar, to determine the severity of cervical cancer.

-The researchers found that when acetic acid is applied on a cervix with precancerous lesions, it leads to a reaction that creates protein coagulation (a protein gel).
+The researchers found that when acetic acid is applied to a cervix with precancerous lesions, it leads to a reaction that creates protein coagulation (a protein gel).

 Tejaswini Appidi from the Department of Biomedical Engineering at IIT stated the following about the research: